julianterraordiozola/ECOMMERCE_JAP_JULIANTERRAORDIOZOLA_2021/TERMS_C.md

 -----------------------------------------------------------------------------------------------------------------------------
 Hello,

-ATTENTION!
-THIS WEBSITE DOES NOT COMMERCIALIZE PRODUCTS!¡ IT IS FICTICE FOR EDUCATIONAL PURPOSES!

 Within the framework of the Ceibal program "Jovenes a Programar, Álvaro Lamé" 2021 edition in Uruguay.
 After going through phase 1 and being summoned to be part of phase 2.
 This project is developed.